skadi-off/onchain-analysis-showcase/README.md

 - Interaction with centralized exchanges (CEX)
 - Common smart-contracts of the protocols (well-known protocols shown first)

-For each specific group of wallets, we use different combinations of these criteria.
+For each wallet group, we use different combinations of these criteria.

 ## Network Graph

-Example of a graph used to analyze connection logic:
+Example of a graph used to analyze the connection logic:

 ![Graph Example](./graph_example.jpg)

 ## Sybil Detection Summary

-Example of final results table in a completed repository.
+Example of final result tables from a completed repository.

 ### Clusters example